-COLUMBIA, S.C. -- Democratic presidential hopeful Bernie Sanders wants to suspend taxpayer funding of new charter schools and ban those that are for-profit as part of his plan to overhaul public education that he released on Saturday.
+COLUMBIA, S.C. -- Democratic presidential hopeful Bernie Sanders has released his plan for reforming public education, including halting federal funding of new charter schools and banning those that are for-profit.

 The current education secretary, Betsy DeVos, is an advocate for charter schools, which receive public funding but operate independently.